-I have a friend in Portland, Oregon, who owns an 80-pound standard poodle/Bernese mountain dog named Phoebe.
+I have a friend in Portland, Oregon, who owns an 80-pound Standard Poodle/Bernese Mountain Dog named Phoebe.

 She’s a big, playful dog, galumphing toward you as soon as she sees you — and almost always knocking you back on your heels, if not on your behind, every time.

 She has beautiful posture and big fluffy paws, which are terribly noticeable when she sits on her hind legs and pedals them at you.
 Her best attribute, however, is her boundless energy, much like a happy child’s exuberant temperament.

 She’s allowed to gobble down one per year — on her birthday.
 I think it’s the dearest, sweetest thing to feed a boisterous dog like Phoebe a big, tasty treat for which we all generally hanker.

 Dairy and Dogs: Does the Combination Always Spell Disaster?

-At Pets Adviser, we give a lot of advice on what not to feed your pets, as the list is long and not always easy to navigate.
+At Petful, we give a lot of advice on what not to feed your pets, as the list is long and not always easy to navigate.